 Christmas Day might start with a trip to church, followed by a lavish dinner of boar's head, which was really the head of a pig, as wild boars became extinct in England approximately 1185.
 You might also have turkey (which had been brought to England from the New World in 1550), along with plum pudding, march pane (what we often call marzipan), and gingerbread.
 Christmas Day was also the day on which a gift or tithe was given to the landowner.
 Note, however, it was not a widespread tradition to give each other gifts.
 Again, period diaries indicate it was more common to give a new toy to the children in the family than for the adults to exchange gifts.

 The day after Christmas was Boxing Day, on which you gave presents or "boxes" to those who had given you good service during the previous year.
 It was also a traditional day for fox hunting.

 You did not necessarily have to worry about snow near Christmas, despite the story of Good King Wenceslaus.
 According to several sources, weather in most parts of England is often warm and damp over Christmas.
 A notable exception is the Christmas of 1813, which was unusually cold.
 The famous Frost Fair that froze the Thames was the following January.
 However, near New Years, the weather generally turns colder, so that skating and sledding become possible.

 As you can see, a Regency Christmas had some distinct differences from the Christmas many of us celebrate today.
 However, the customs practiced then, and in your own home, can be as distinct as the people themselves.

-If you'd like to see how two fictional families celebrated Christmas in the Regency, try My True Love Gave to Me (formerly published as The Twelve Days of Christmas) or the novella The Mistletoe Kitten (formally published in the three-author anthology Mistletoe Kittens) or Always Kiss at Christmas, the prequel to my bestselling Fortune's Brides series.
+If you'd like to see how some fictional families celebrated Christmas in the Regency, try My True Love Gave to Me (formerly published as The Twelve Days of Christmas) or the novellas An Uncommon Christmas (formally published in the three-author anthology Mistletoe Kittens) or Always Kiss at Christmas, the prequel to my bestselling Fortune's Brides series.